odcambc/PESTO/README.md

 5. Run `merge_pdbs.py` to combine all the aligned PDB files into a single file
    * `python merge_pdbs.py -i output/aligned -o aligned_models.pdb -r output/folder/AF-O25823-F1-model_v4.pdb`
    * This will generate a single PDB file containing all the aligned structures.
 This is required to generate the pseudo-density map.
+6. Open the output merged PDB file in PyMOL and save it as a *single* PDB file containing all models
-6. Run `pseudo_density.py` to generate a pseudo-density map from the merged PDB file
+7. Run `pseudo_density.py` to generate a pseudo-density map from the combined PDB file
    * `python pseudo_density.py -i aligned_models.pdb -o pseudo_density.dx`
    * This will generate a pseudo-density map in DX format that can be opened in, e.g., ChimeraX.
    * You can set the grid spacing (in Angstroms) for sampling with the `-d` flag.
 The default is 0.5.